*Photos by Jason Starkie

 Presented through Velocity’s Nationally Emerging Creative Incubator Program

-RoCoCoCoCo — A Situation for Dancing, in Four Movements
+RoCoCoCoCo — A Situation for Dancing in Four Movements

 Since 1995, Heather Kravas has investigated choreographic, somatic, and collaborative practices in contemporary dance to explore the edges of performance.
 For Made in Seattle, she offers RoCoCoCoCo—an evolving cycle of four dances, shared across four evenings and culminating in two full-length presentations of the complete work.